Minor Hope

 Minor Hope is a jazz album by Canadian band Gypsophilia, recorded in January 2007 and released in May 2007.

-The album is Gypsophilia's first, and was recorded in front of a live audience over two nights at The Sonic Temple recording studio in Halifax, Nova Scotia.
+The album is Gypsophilia's first, and inspired their first major tour the following year.
+It was recorded in front of a live audience over two nights at The Sonic Temple recording studio in Halifax, Nova Scotia.
 It was nominated for Jazz Recording of the Year at the 2008 Nova Scotia Music Awards and East Coast Music Awards.